Cloudef/chck/README.md

 ## Building

-   mkdir target &&  cd target
-   cmake -DCMAKE_INSTALL_PREFIX=build ..
+    mkdir target && cd target                # - create build target directory cmake -DCMAKE_INSTALL_PREFIX=build ..    # - run CMake, set install directory
-   make
+    make                                     # - compile

 ## Running tests

-   cd target
-   make test
+    cd target                                # - cd to your target directory make test                                # - run tests

 ## Installing

 No systemwide install yet provided.

 The utilites are small and mainly meant to be copied to your project.
 However library containing all the utilities is built with the cmake.

 ## Some rules what goes here

-   1. Each utility should be independant.
+* Each utility should be independant.
-   2. Each utility should contain tests.
+* Each utility should contain tests.
-   3. Each utility should have use more than once.
+* Each utility should have use more than once.

 ## License

 zlib, see LICENSE file for more information